 Before a student is eligible for Student Employment, a student must complete the following steps:

-- Students must complete a Free Application for Federal Student Aid (FAFSA).
-For questions about the FAFSA contact the Financial Aid Department.
+- If a student wants see if they qualify for Federal Work Study funding, they must complete a Free Application for Federal Student Aid (FAFSA); otherwise, this is not a requirement.
+For additional questions about the FAFSA contact the Financial Aid Department.

 - Undergraduate students must be enrolled in classes for the semester in which they are applying to work.
 Students must be enrolled 12 credit hours or more to be eligible for Institutional Work Study or 6 credit hours or more for Federal Work Study.

-- Graduate students must be enrolled for 9 credit hours or more during the fall and spring semesters, and 6 credit hours or more during the summer term.
+- Graduate students must be enrolled for 9 or more (4.5 or more for FWS) credit hours or more during the fall and spring semesters, and 6 credit hours or more during the summer term.

 At Eastern Kentucky University there are two types of work study programs; Federal Work Study and Institutional Work Study.
 Students should check their eligibility status by contacting the Financial Aid Department at 859-622-2361 or Human Resources Department at 859-622-5094.